 Data destinations is a catalog of destinations that can be used to add more granularity to policies.

-In Data destinations, you can manage automatically-detected destinations (such as external devices, printers, websites, network paths, or e-mail domains) to which data was transferred in the last 30 days.
-You can organize them into groups, decide which are Untrusted or Safe, and use them in policies for more granular control.
+You can organize destinations into groups, decide which are Untrusted or Safe, and use them in policies for more granular control.

 Data destinations management is based on a simple system with 3 columns:

-Unassigned destinations
+1. Unassigned destinations

-Your “inbox” with destinations that were auto-detected in the last 30 days.
+Your “inbox” with destinations that were auto-detected.

 By clicking a destination from this list, you can view its specifics and determine which user moved data there.